Kikkiin/Kikkiin/README.md

 🤝 I am always open to collaborations and new projects.

 📫 Feel free to reach out for collaborations, mentorship, or just a friendly chat about everything from front-end development to life's big questions.
-  How to reach me : kristinkristiansen9@gmail.com / teams / discord.
+  How to reach me : kristinkristiansen9@gmail.com.